Fentanyl Addiction Treatment

 Group therapy is an essential part of substance abuse treatment.
 Connecting with peers who understand what you’re going through helps you feel less isolated in your addiction.
 You’ll cover topics relevant to recovery and practice coping skills.
 Hearing from others about their struggles may give you new insight into yours.
 You’ll practice healthy ways of communicating and relating to others.

 Drug addiction impacts both the substance user and their loved ones.
-You and your loved ones will learn to communicate better in family therapy.
-You’ll discuss difficult topics with the help of behavioral health workers and mental healthcare professionals.
+You and your loved ones will learn to communicate better in therapy.
+In family therapy, you’ll discuss difficult topics with the help of behavioral health workers and mental healthcare professionals.
 Loved ones will learn the signs of relapse and how to help you.

 Traditional and Alternative Approaches